laughlin/MvcKickstart/README.md

 Renaming Utility
 ----------------
-The Rename Utility (/__Rename Utility/rename.bat) can be used to rename the project from 'MvcKickstart' to whatever you need it named.
+The Rename Utility (/__Rename Utility/rename.bat) can be used to rename the project from 'KickstartTemplate' to whatever you need it named.
 When you run that file, it will prompt you for the new name.
-Once the name is entered, the utility will run through all the files to replace any occurrances of 'MvcKickstart' (primarily the namespaces) to the name you entered.
+Once the name is entered, the utility will run through all the files to replace any occurrances of 'KickstartTemplate' (primarily the namespaces) to the name you entered.
 It will also rename the project files/folders, solution file, and update the solution file to reference the new project names.

 Questions
 -----------------